analysiscenter/radial/README.md

 * normalize, drop negatives, make a point approximation by 1d interpolation and logarithm of the time and derivative of the pressure.
 * making a cross validation approach to finding an optimal parameters of the neural network.
 * Train with models from zoo of state-of-the-art neural networks.
-* Predict on NPZ logarithmic data.
+* Predict on logarithmic data of NPZ format.

 ## About Radial